hpssjellis/Hello2World/README.md

 All code, examples, projects, and other stuff belongs to Cordova PhoneGap.

-Check also my blog about PhoneGap 3.0.0: http://teusink.blogspot.nl/2013/07/guide-phonegap-3-android-windows.html
+Check also my blog about PhoneGap 3 for Android on Windows: http://teusink.blogspot.nl/2013/07/guide-phonegap-3-android-windows.html

 <h2>addphonegapplugins.cmd</h2>
 With this batch file you can easily add plugins to your project.

 <h2>Changelog</h2>

+2013-10-06
+- Second release, based upon PhoneGap 3.1.0.

 2013-07-24
 - Initial release, based upon PhoneGap 3.0.0.